-How are integrated payments through Stripe different to a physical credit card terminal?
+How are integrated payments through Stripe different from a physical credit card terminal?

 What if a customer disputes a transaction?

 All disputes are handled through Stripe.
-Here is some information from Stripe's website of what to do once you’ve been notified of a dispute.
+Here is some information from Stripe's website on what to do once you’ve been notified of a dispute.
 You have a few options:

 - If you have contact details for the customer, you can get in touch with them to understand the reason for the dispute.
 It’s possible (maybe even likely) that the customer simply did not recognise the transaction; contacting them can often help resolve the issue quickly.
 If the dispute is the result of a misunderstanding, the customer can ask their bank to withdraw the dispute.
 Even if your customer withdraws, it’s still important to provide evidence in the case.

 - You can respond to the dispute.
 To do this, simply visit the dispute’s page (at the URL Stripe emails to you) and provide evidence appropriate for the dispute category.
-You can also submit evidence via the API.
 Stripe will guide you through the appropriate evidence to provide depending on the type of dispute.
 Stripe will also submit any information you can provide to your customer’s credit card company and keep you posted afterwards.

 - You can accept the dispute — effectively agreeing to the bank’s refund of the transaction.
 You should always perform this action if you do not intend to respond and submit evidence.